Outbreak Information, Guidance and Education

 How the boxes originated, information, feedback and questions

-The Care Home Outbreak Box (AKA Outbreak Grab Box) was initially suggested by the Midlothian Care Home Support Team (CHST) during Winter preparedness discussions and how we may be able to assist Care Homes with outbreaks or suspected outbreaks in a way useful to them.
+The Care Home Outbreak Box (AKA Outbreak Grab Box) was initially suggested by the Midlothian Care Home Support Team (CHST) during Winter preparedness discussions in 2024 and how we may be able to assist Care Homes with outbreaks or suspected outbreaks in a way useful to them.

 The opportunity for a box was then discussed at NHS Lothians weekly Operational Group Meeting, which has representatives from NHS Lothian, the four HSCPs, Care Inspectorate and Scottish Care.